Ralphbruens/Etherresistance/README.md

 [Apache Server](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md)

 ## Reflection
-While working on this oroject the transcoding went in  different dircetions.
-From small sketches to test technical parts to analogue try-outs.
-The process went quite organic and from the research and transcodings it became clear that a website could be the right medium where everything would come together.
-Using a local server was also a nice additon to the concept although it was sometimes hard to let it work propperly.
+While working on this project, the transcoding was done in different circles.
+From small sketches to test technical components to analogue try-outs.
+The process was quite organic, and research and transcoding made it clear that a website with a visual identity could be the right medium for everything to come together.
+Using a local server was also a nice addition to the concept, although it was sometimes difficult to get it to work properly.

 ## Outcomes